 |

-Cities & Towns, Forts & Museums in Kerala
+God’s Own Country - Cities & Towns, Forts & Museums in Kerala

-It has been rightly said
+It is rightly said

 that your exploration of India will be incomplete without visiting

 ‘God’s Own Country’ – Kerala.
-Situated on the south-western tip of
+Situated on the south-western

-that transforms this serene & laidback land into one of the most popular
+is this beauty that transforms this serene & laidback land into

-tourist destinations, frequently visited by travellers from all over the
+by travellers from all over the world.

-Nature at its
+Nature at

-Best:
+its Best:

 In addition to its pleasing green landscapes

-and long coastline, Kerala is blessed with rugged mountains, dense
+and long coastline, Kerala is blessed with rugged mountains,

-forests, picturesque hill stations, twinkling waterfalls, gurgling
+dense forests, picturesque hill stations, twinkling waterfalls,

-rivers & peaceful backwaters – a true picture of heaven on earth!
+picture of heaven on earth!

 Geographical